binaris/dev-docs-content/main_concepts/hello-reshuffle.md

 The Reshuffle experience is built on top of [Create React App (CRA).](https://github.com/facebook/create-react-app) We do our best to assume minimum understanding of CRA or even React.
 That being said, a prior knowledge of React will reduce the amount of new information required considerably.

-The team at [reactjs.org](http://reactjs.org) does an amazing job with documentation (something that we’ve clearly drawn inspiration from).
+The team at [reactjs.org](http://reactjs.org) does an amazing job with documentation.
 We’ve created a short list of some of the most crucial resources on [reactjs.org.](http://reactjs.org) These will be of great help if you’re feeling confused about a React concept you see used with Reshuffle.

 * [Hello World](https://reactjs.org/docs/hello-world.html)
 * [High Level API](https://reactjs.org/docs/react-api.html)